resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 **Q**

-How likely are you to see this error on the NeCTAR cloud?
+How likely are you to see this error on the Research Cloud?

 Hold up a Red sticky note if you think the answer is 'lots', Otherwise hold up a Green sticky note.